 2. Rushed introductions to characters

-Although Warner Bros. has plans to spin each Justice League character into solo movies, it remains unclear whether each of these will be origin stories or simply take place after the team is established.
+Although Warner Bros. plans to spin each Justice League character into solo movies, it remains unclear whether each of these will be origin stories or simply take place after the team is established.
 In the latter case, the DCEU runs the risk of introducing too many new characters that casual moviegoers are not intimately familiar with.
 This lack of sufficient development could hinder interest in a character’s solo film and rob the epic team-up of some of its impact.

 Take, for example, the way that the overstuffed Batman v Superman shoehorned Wonder Woman into a story centered on the two title characters.
 After decades of waiting for their own films, these characters deserved proper big-screen introductions.